dantesolis/100-days-kallaway-log/README.md

 **Total Days Done** ...

-**Days Xtra to Add:** 6
+**Days Xtra to Add:** 8
   - 04 May.
 Friday: DAY OFF Opera Day 🎵👨🏽‍🎤👩🏻‍🎤 (yaay)
   - 21 May.
 Monday: DAY OFF PS4 🎮 Day (whoop whoop)
   - 19 May.
 Saturday: DAY OFF Can't remmeber what I did actually 🤔
   - 24 May.
 Thursday: DAY OFF Ran out of time with my day 🏃 🕐
   - 26 May.
 Saturday: DAY OFF.
   - 27 May.
 Sunday: DAY OFF.
 Marathon Day 🏃
+  - 30 May.
+Wednesday: DAY OFF.
+Ran out of time with my day 🏃 🕐
+  - 31 May.
+Thursday: DAY OFF.
+Ran out of time with my day 🏃 🕐
   - ...
   ---------------------------
-  Total: 6
+  Total: 8

 **Inspiration:** Wanted to do continue on the path of learning and improving myself.
 So 100 Days is the best bet.
 Plus this has become a mild addiction 😁.